Skip to content

 EUR 100,000~EUR 36,200 (23-43%)EUR 21,000-EUR 15,200

-3 or more units: commercial threshold since 2026
+Three or more units: the commercial threshold from 2026

 Long-term vs. short-term rental in Tuscany